 Have you ever wondered how independent your child actually is?
-Will your child be able to really look after themselves?
-Is your child getting well equipped with essential life skills?
+Will your child be able to look after themselves if left alone for a while?
+Do you think your child is well-equipped with essential life skills to face the world?

 Think about it!